What is a Field Epidemiology Training Program (FETP)?

 FETPs provide critically needed public health and global health security services through a mentored, learn-by-doing approach that emphasizes fieldwork and improves the effectiveness of the workforce and the systems required to provide those services.

 FETPs, FELTPs and FETPVs are designed to strengthen public health systems by:

 - Increasing the number and quality of field epidemiologists in the public health workforce

 - Developing worldwide capacity for timely detection, investigation of, and response to public health emergencies

 - Improving capacity to collect public health data through improved disease surveillance systems and use the data collected effectively

 - Promoting the use of evidence-based recommendations in public health decision-making and policies

 FETPs’ Contributions to Public Health

-Over the past 42 years, the expansion of Field Epidemiology Training Programs (FETPs) across more than 100 countries has increased global capacity for detecting and responding to public health hazards by bringing the world closer to the International Health Regulations’ (IHR 2005) target of one trained field epidemiologist (or equivalent) per 200,000 population.
+Over the past four and a half decades, the expansion of Field Epidemiology Training Programs (FETPs) across more than 100 countries has increased global capacity for detecting and responding to public health hazards by bringing the world closer to the International Health Regulations’ (IHR 2005) target of one trained field epidemiologist (or equivalent) per 200,000 population.